-On this page we look at only three critical community development principles for creating a distinctive sense of place.
+On this page we look at only three of the most critical community development principles for creating a distinctive sense of place.

 Whether you have a wonderful, intact neighborhood or whether you’re starting from scratch with an area in need of serious help, these community development principles provide some major guidance.